Vanilla cupcakes, filled with homemade cranberry filling and topped with a swirl of white chocolate frosting — the perfect festive holiday treat!

 - Remove from heat and set aside to cool.

-- Frosting (make just before using — this frosting firms up nicely so it’s difficult to pipe after it’s been refrigerated)Combine white chocolate and milk in a medium bowl or measuring cup and microwave on high for 1 minute.
-Stir until smooth, putting back in the microwave for 15-30 seconds if necessary.
-Set aside to cool briefly.
+- Frosting (make just before using — this frosting firms up nicely so it's difficult to pipe after it's been refrigerated)Combine white chocolate and milk in a medium bowl or measuring cup and microwave on high in 20-30 second intervals, stirring each time, until melted.
+Set aside to cool slightly.

 - In the bowl of a stand mixer, beat butter until smooth and fluffy.